veekaybee/veekaybee.github.io/content/essays/2022-01-30-sorrentino.md

 > Sorrentino is justifiably famous for his films’ consistent visual beauty, their combination of quirky narrative, oddball protagonists, and spectacular image.
 All of his films feature long mobile takes in which the camera swoops around for no apparent reason, with close-ups of unusual faces or objects cut into the flow.

-There is, eventually a point to the movies, but it takes them a long time to get there, and in the meantime, you can just enjoy the visual scope.
+There is, eventually a point to the movies, but it takes them a long time to get there.
+In the meantime, you can just enjoy the visual scope.

 La Grande Bellezza is about Jep Gambardella, an aging journalist and theater critic in Rome, who essentially just wanders through the Roman social circuit for the entire movie.